bmickael/KFS/README.md

 ### On modern Debiam machine, you need an older version of automake
 `sudo apt-get install automake-1.15`

+## Install cland and the tool to bind the C libc on Rust
+`sudo apt-get install clang`

 # CAUTION: NEVER BE A SUDOER NOR A ROOT FOR THE RUST INSTALLATION !

 Now, it's the time to install Rust, The main code of the kernel is in this langage, so you have to follow this procedure to install it.
 The curl program and a internet connexion are required to launch the installation.
 The total installation of rust takes approximately 1 GB of disk space so maybe you have to delete some porn videos to free disk space.